What is the Lightning Network?

 How It Works

 Lightning works by creating payment channels between users.
-You deposit bitcoin into a channel with a merchant or friend, creating a shared ledger that both of you can sign off on.
-You can then send payments back and forth instantly by updating the channel balance—no blockchain transaction needed.
+You deposit bitcoin into a channel with a merchant or friend, creating a shared ledger both of you can sign off on.
+Send payments back and forth instantly by updating the channel balance.
+No blockchain transaction needed.
 If the other party disappears, you can force-close the channel on-chain to recover your funds.
 Channels can be chained together through routing, so you can pay someone you don't have a direct channel with by routing through intermediaries.
-The routing is trustless because each hop cryptographically ensures the payment goes through.
-This architecture lets Lightning handle millions of transactions per second while remaining anchored to Bitcoin's security.
+The routing is trustless because each hop cryptographically ensures the payment goes through, allowing Lightning to handle millions of transactions per second while remaining anchored to Bitcoin's security at the base layer.

 Further Reading